saifulcoder/adms-server-ZKTeco/README.md

 # ADMS (Attendance Device Management System)

 ADMS is a comprehensive Attendance Device Management System designed to handle biometric and access control data from various devices.
-This system is built using Laravel, a PHP framework, and provides functionalities to store and manage user and fingerprint data.
+This system is built using Laravel, a PHP framework, provides functionalities to store, manage user and fingerprint data.

 ## Features